 Ladies and gentlemen, say hello to my latest addiction: Honey and Garlic Chicken Wings.
 I’m no prophet, but I really think you guys are going to go wild over these babies!
-They are:

 - falling-off-the-bone tender